Weak normality of families of meromorphic mappings and bubbling in higher dimensions

-Our second principal task in this paper is to understand what obstructs a weakly converging sequence to converge strongly.
+Our second principal task in this paper is to understand what obstructs a weakly/gamma converging sequence to converge strongly.
 The problem is that by Theorem \ref{str-cycl} the volumes of graphs of a strongly converging sequence are uniformly bounded over compacts in the source.
-When dimension $n$ of the source $U$ is two and $X$ is K\"ahler the volumes of the graphs of a weakly converging sequence are bounded, see \cite{Iv2}.
+When dimension $n$ of the source $U$ is two and $X$ is K\"ahler the volumes of the graphs of a weakly converging sequence are still bounded, see \cite{Iv2}.
 The same is true if is $X$ an arbitrary compact complex surface (and again $\dim U = 2$), see \cite{Ne}.
 We shall say more about this in section \ref{VOL}.
 But this turns out {\slsf not to be the case} starting from dimension three, \ie the volumes of graphs of a weakly converging sequence can diverge to infinity over compacts of $U$.
 Via \eqqref(monge1) this turns out to be a geometric counterpart of a well known discontinuity of Monge-Amp\`ere masses, see Example \ref{rash} in section \ref{PN}.
-Nevertheless for a sequence $\Gamma_{f_k}$ of weakly converging meromorphic graphs we can consider the Hausdorff limit $\hat\Gamma$ (its always exists after taking a subsequence).
-Set $\Gamma \deff \overline{\hat\Gamma\setminus \Gamma_f}$, where $\Gamma_f$ is the graph of the limit map $f$, and call $\Gamma$ {\slsf a bubble}.
-Set furthermore $\Gamma_a \deff \pr_2(\pr_1^{-1}(a)\cap \Gamma)$.
-We prove the following
+Nevertheless for a sequence $\Gamma_{f_k}$ of $\Gamma$-converging meromorphic graphs we can consider the Hausdorff limit $\hat\Gamma$ (its always exists after taking a subsequence).
+Set $\Gamma \deff \overline{\hat\Gamma \setminus \Gamma_f}$, where $\Gamma_f$ is the graph of the limit map $f$, and call $\Gamma$ {\slsf a bubble}.
+For $a\in \gamma\deff \pr_1(\Gamma)$ set $\Gamma_a \deff \pr_2(\pr_1^{-1}(a)\cap \Gamma)$, here $\pr_1$ and $\pr_2$ are natural projections, see section \ref{MER-MAP}.
+We prove the following statement.

-\begin{nnthm} Let $X$ be a disk-convex Gauduchon manifold and let $f_k:U\to X$ be a weakly converging sequence of meromorphic mappings.
-Then for every point $a\in \Gamma$ the fiber $\Gamma_a$ is either empty or is rationally connected. \end{nnthm} Here by saying that a closed subset $\Gamma_a$ of a complex manifold is {\slsf rationally connected} we mean that every two distinct points $p,q\in \Gamma_a$ can be connected by a chain of rational curves, see section \ref{RAT-CON} for more details.
+\begin{nnthm} Let $X$ be a disk-convex Gauduchon manifold and let $f_k:U\to X$ be a weakly converging sequence of meromorphic mappings which doesn't converge strongly.
+Then for every point $a\in \gamma$ the fiber $\Gamma_a$ is rationally connected.
+If $X$ is, moreover, projective then the same is true also for a $\Gamma$-converging sequences. \end{nnthm} Here by saying that a closed subset $\Gamma_a$ of a complex manifold is {\slsf rationally connected} we mean that every two distinct points $p,q\in \Gamma_a$ can be connected by a chain of rational curves which is entirely contained in $\Gamma_a$, see section \ref{RAT-CON} for more details.